 He narrates his progress aloud: "Louisville, going on seventh . . . sixth . . . fifth, whoops, red light at fifth."
 It's maybe the tenth time he's been through here tonight.

-Sudden low frequencies.
+The door handle to the Fury begins to rattle: sudden low frequencies.
 Boom-boom-bssh.
 In the left lane a low-rider Monte Carlo slides up.
 Mac looks over earnestly at the face looking back.
-The window on the passenger side scrolls down jerkily and the bass-thumping stops.
+The window on the passenger side scrolls down jerkily and the jarring stops.

 White teeth in a dark unlit face.
 Mac smiles back—someone he knows?
-The face laughs at another face, belonging to the driver, who's wearing dark glasses.
-"Hey," Mac calls, pleased by the interchange, its very existence.
+The face laughs at another face, belonging to the driver, who's wearing dark glasses and a necklace of oversize dice.
+"Hey," Mac calls, pleased by the exchange, its very existence.

 "Ah . . . yeah.
 Right."